sirinartk/lighthouse/docs/auth/README.md

 # Running Lighthouse on Authenticated Pages

-Standard usages of Lighthouse audit a page as a new user, with no previous session or storage data.
-This means that pages behind authenticated access do not work without some additional setup.
+Standard usages of Lighthouse processes a page as a new user, with no previous session or storage data.
+This means that pages requiring authenticated access do not work without some additional setup.
 There a multiple ways to run Lighthouse on an authenticated page - this document focuses on the most flexible approach (Puppeteer), but makes mention of all approached briefly at the end.

+If you just want to view the code, see `./example-lh-auth.js`.

-## Our Site
+## The Example Site

-There are two pages on our site:
+There are two pages on the site:

 1. `/` - the homepage
 2. `/dashboard`

 The homepage shows the login form, but only to users that are not signed in.

-The dashboard shows a secret if the user is logged in, but shows an error if the user is not.
+The dashboard shows a secret to users that are logged in, but shows an error to users that are not.

-Our server responds with different HTML for each of these pages and session states, so we have four different pages that we want to assert have passable Lighthouse SEO scores.
+The server responds with different HTML for each of these pages and session states, so there are four different pages that must have passable Lighthouse SEO scores.

 You can run this server locally if you like: